myllynen/misc/git-setup/README.md

 The following has been tested on RHEL 8 02/2022, it may or may not work on other distributions or even on RHEL 8 anymore, you have been warned!

-Everyone is allow to clone read-only repositories over the Git and HTTP protocols, push (write) access is allowed over SSH only.
+Everyone is allowed to clone read-only repositories over the Git and HTTP protocols, push (write) access is allowed over SSH only.
 The setup expects mostly small and trusted environment so further securing and design review is strongly recommended for larger and hostile environments.